jamesdiacono/Replete/README.md

 - _deno_repl.js_: A Node.js module exporting the constructor for a REPL which evaluates messages in a Deno environment.

-- _command_repl.js_: A Node.js module providing generic functionality for the Node.js and Deno REPLs.
+- _repl.js_: A Node.js module exporting the constructor for a generic REPL.
+This is the heart of Replete.

 - _scriptify_module.js_: A module exporting a function which deconstructs the source code of a JavaScript module into a script, its imports and its exports.

-- _replize_script.js_: A module exporting a function which transforms a script, making it safe for reevaluation.

-- _find_specifiers.js_: A module exporting a source analysis function, used for code transformations.

 - _alter_string.js_: A module exporting a string manipulation function, used for code transformations.